DOS Days

 InfoWorld, July 1987

-The Standard Edition 1.0 did not come at launch with the graphical user interface, called Presentation Manager - this would ship later that same year in version 1.1, (and existing owners of 1.0 could upgrade to 1.1 for free).
-Instead, OS/2 starts up into a user shell called Program Selector.
-On the left side of the screen are listed all the programs you can start, and on the right side are the currently running programs, from which you can switch between.
+The Standard Edition 1.0 did not come at launch with the graphical user interface, called Presentation Manager - this would ship later in 1988 as version 1.1, (and existing owners of 1.0 could upgrade to 1.1 for free).
+Instead, OS/2 started up into a user shell called Program Selector.
+On the left side of the screen were listed all the programs you could start, and on the right side, the currently running programs from which you could switch between them.

 An advert for Microsoft Languages for OS/2 (Byte Magazine, June 1988)